 ...but also continue with our second activity to complete the subprocess.4

 We can then already continue with the follow-up work regardless of whether that additional activity is already finished.

-To build flexibility into process models, it is also useful to remember that the termination event just terminates the scope within which it is defined and therefore not always the whole process instance.
-With that technique, it becomes possible to cancel some activities inside a subprocess while completing it successfully and leaving it via the "normal" outgoing path.1
+To build flexibility into process models, it is also useful to remember that the terminate end event just terminates the scope within which it is defined and therefore not always the whole process instance.
+With that technique, it becomes possible to cancel some activities inside a subprocess while completing it successfully and leaving it via the typical outgoing path.1

 As soon as one of our two activities achieves the result, we can cancel the other one...2

 ...and successfully complete the subprocess and normally continue with our follow-up work.

 Allow proactive order status communication